CDSoft/luax/README.md

 The LuaX repository now contains some softwares that are closely coupled with LuaX:

-- [LuaX]: The LuaX interpreter / compiler itself.
+- [LuaX](luax/doc/README.md): The LuaX interpreter / compiler itself.
-- [Bang]: The LuaX build system that enhances Nina with some powerful Lua scripting capabilities.
+- [Bang](bang/doc/README.md): The LuaX build system that enhances Nina with some powerful Lua scripting capabilities.
-- [Ypp]: A generic text preprocessor used to build the LuaX documentation.
+- [Ypp](ypp/doc/README.md): A generic text preprocessor used to build the LuaX documentation.
-- [lsvg]: An SVG image generator scriptable in LuaX used to generate the LuaX logo.
+- [lsvg](lsvg/doc/README.md): An SVG image generator scriptable in LuaX used to generate the LuaX logo.

 ## Installation